atriumlts/subpixel/README.md

 ```

 To implement this in Tensorflow we would have to create a custom operator and
 its equivalent gradient.
-But after starting for a few minutes in the image
+But after staring for a few minutes in the image
 depiction of the resulting operation we noticed how to write that using just
 regular `reshape`, `split` and `concatenate` operations.
 To understand that
 note that phase shift simply goes through different channels of the output